JAM on the Marsh

 What's it all about?

 JAM on the Marsh and Screen South, with support from National Lottery Heritage Fund funded Fifth Continent, are launching an exciting new film making competition, open to residents of Kent or Sussex.
-This project includes a limited number of free filmmaking masterclass places and public screenings in July 2020.
+This project includes a limited number of free filmmaking masterclass places and public screenings.

 The Film Competition